This article lists all the major relationship problems which have been proven to negatively impact relationships.

 Guys, this will take you quite some time to read.

-If you want to shorten your learning curve, consider getting the relationship guide:
+If you want to shorten your learning curve, consider getting my overview of the whole relationship literature in the store.

 Sources: this article leverages decades of research and relationship literature.
-I won’t list each single source as it would get way too long, but some of them you can check here.
+I won’t list every single source as it would get way too long.